Welcome to Lanzarote cruise port! (Post updated: January 2024)

 The capital city of Lanzarote is a lovely place to walk around and offers a wide variety of places to visit.
 You can visit the main Arrecife attractions on foot, so there is no need for a public bus or transport.
 Some of the best things to do in Arrecife include:

 - Calle Leon y Castillo – Arrecife shopping should be on your bucket list, as prices are cheap (EU VAT free area) and the offer is various.
 Situated across the Ball Bridge, the Calle Leon y Castillo is one of the shopping streets you can check out.
-It consists of a large number of brand stores, street cafes, a shopping mall, perfume stores, banks… It is my favorite street and I always save some time to go buy perfumes, as they are crazy cheap!
-On Saturdays, usually from 9 am to 2 pm, Arrecife Handicraft Market welcomes both locals and tourists in Arrecife’s old town, in the area of El Charco de San Ginés and the Church of San Ginés.
+It consists of a large number of brand stores, street cafes, a shopping mall, perfume stores, banks… On Saturdays, usually from 9 am to 2 pm, Arrecife Handicraft Market welcomes both locals and tourists in Arrecife’s old town, in the area of El Charco de San Ginés and the Church of San Ginés.

 - Sunbathe at Playa del Reducto – Located at one end of a promenade, on the opposite side, Playa del Reducto is the public beach tucked in a bay ideal for swimming and snorkeling.
 The beach is spacious and sandy and offers umbrella and sunbed rental facilities.
 If you are into water sports, you can go paddle surfing and windsurfing, or you can play volleyball and football with your friends on the nearby grounds.
 In the vicinity, you can find cafes, restaurants, and luxurious hotels.
 To enjoy the panoramic views of the town, head over to Arrecife Gran Hotel & Spa, the tallest building in Lanzarote with a rooftop offering amazing views of the whole island.